Life on the Camino

 blog

-A dream has come true, Thijs, Femke and I are living on the Camino.
+A dream has come true: Thijs, Femke, and I are living on the Camino.
 Why did we dream of this?

-A thought that increasingly strikes me is 'how do I bring this atmosphere to 'normal' life?
-That should be possible, right?
-How great would it be if people there would look out for each other more?
-That is why I still believe that it is good for everyone to walk a Camino once in their life.
-At least it has changed my life.
+A thought that increasingly strikes me is, "How do I bring this atmosphere into 'normal' life?"
+Surely it should be possible?
+How wonderful would it be if people there cared more for each other?
+That's why I still believe it's good for everyone to walk the Camino once in their life.
+It has certainly changed my life.